Chauhan2003/node.js-interview-questions/README.md

 -> A single thread from the Thread Pool is assigned to a single complex request.
 This thread is responsible for completing a particular blocking request by accessing external resources, such as computation, database, file system, etc.

 -> Once the task is carried out completely, the response is sent to the Event Loop that sends that response back to the client.

+# Why is Node.js Single-threaded?
+Node.js is single-threaded for async processing.
+By doing async processing on a single-thread under typical web loads, more performance and scalability can be achieved instead of the typical thread-based implementation.

+# Explain callback in Node.js.
+A callback function is called after a given task.
+It allows other code to be run in the meantime and prevents any blocking.
+Being an asynchronous platform, Node.js heavily relies on callback.
+All APIs of Node are written to support callbacks.

+# What are the advantages of using promises instead of callbacks?
+-> The control flow of asynchronous logic is more specified and structured.

+-> We've built-in error handling.

+-> Improved readability.